sibljon/Evernote2AnkiMac/README.md

 # Limitations

-Multi-page PDFs cause the import to fail, but single-page PDFs
+1. Multi-page PDFs cause the import to fail, but single-page PDFs
+2. Since the addon's goal is to sync with Evernote, it deletes notes from Anki that are no longer present in Evernote (or no longer tagged with the tag you specify).
+Thus, if you use Anki Desktop on two machines, and you run the import before Evernote syncs, the Evernote2AnkiMac addon will delete the Anki note.
+You can automatically regenerate those notes by syncing Evernote and re-running the Evernote2AnkiMac import, but you will have lost the history of those notes.

 # Installation (Mac)